 Where to Find Backcountry Canoes

-Backcountry canoes are locked on racks at the ends of the trails leading to each of these lakes, and require a combination code to access.
-Beginning in 2022, backcountry canoe rentals will require a combination code to access.
-Visitors with valid permits will be provided with the combination code and instructions in their confirmation email and in the My Reservations section of your recreation.gov account.
-Be certain to print your permit within 5 days of your trip start date; it is required to have this with you and it will also contain the necessary code and instructions.
-Do not hike into the backcountry without this!
+All backcountry canoes require a combination code to access.
+Visitors with permits for canoes will be provided the combination code and instructions in a confirmation email and in the My Reservations section of their recreation.gov account.
+Be certain to print your permit within 5 days of your trip start date; it is required to have this with you and it will also contain the code and instructions.
+Do not hike into the backcountry without knowing the code for each canoe you will be accessing!

 To prevent aquatic invasive species from spreading, visitors are not allowed to bring their own watercraft (e.g. boats, canoes, kayaks, tubes, floatplanes) into the park's Backcountry lakes.